SAT and ACT: Ten Day-of Tips

 1) Calculate what time to set your alarm for.

-You and I both know that you need to get some serious ZZZ’s the night before you sit for the SAT or ACT.
-(By “serious ZZZ’s,” I mean eight to nine hours of quality sleep!)
-However, what I often have to walk my students through the week of their tests is how to work backwards to discover WHEN those eight or nine hours should begin!
+However, what I often have to walk my students through is how to work backwards to discover WHEN those eight or nine hours should begin!

-For instance, if you know you that your test center’s doors close at 8AM—which really means that you must get there by 7:45AM at the LATEST, so as not to risk being locked out—when would you need to leave your house to be absolutely positive you’ll arrive by that slightly earlier time?
+For instance, if your test center’s doors close at 8AM—which really means that you must get there by 7:45AM at the LATEST, so as not to risk being locked out—when would you need to leave your house to be 200% sure that you’ll arrive by that slightly earlier time?

 Got a clear “departure from house” time figured?
 Great.
-Now, calculate backwards to determine when you’d need to wake up to get through the below morning routine and leave by that departure time!
-(Then, count 8 or 9 hours backwards to determine when you should actually get to sleep the night before!)
+Now, do the math counting back from that time to determine when you’d need to wake up to get through the below morning routine and leave by that departure time!
+Then, count 8 or 9 hours backwards to determine when you should actually be lying your head on the pillow the previous night.

 an alarm clock against a blue background